 I certainly hope you have enjoyed the Aeneid; it is one of the great works of the Western tradition.
 It is not, however, immediately accessible to many, and it is likely that you will have to revisit it several more times in the future before its richness and texture become as clear as they can be.
 With luck, you can have a go at Vergil in Latin.

 Remember Vergil, too, as a model for all the literature that follows him: his influence in the Roman world was like no other.
-His shadow overhangs every later Roman and Mediaeval poet, and there are those who still find him as a point of reference for literature today.
+His shadow hangs over every later Roman and Mediaeval poet, and there are those who still find him as a point of reference for literature today.
+The twentieth-century poet T. S. Eliot argued that Vergil was the central poet of the Western tradition.
 Likewise, the art on this page shows that the influence of Vergil’story stretches from the contemporary to at least the nineteenth century.

 Contents of this page © Copyright 2001, 2003, 2006, 2010 by Bruce A. McMenomy.